mf-82/Game/Game/README.md

 ## Issues faced
 - Figuring out how borders adjaset to diffrent div count as belonging to that column or row
 - Auto generating logic to add data attributes for colums and rows
-- Finding images and sounds to use (more time consuming than expected/0
+- Finding images and sounds to use (more time consuming than expected

 ## Unsolved problems
 - Sun sunCycle and celebration divs do not scale all the way down when hight is long